 When it comes to cycling, Annecy is really spoilt for choice.
 This area of the French Alps provides easy access to some of the famous Tour de France climbs.
 Of course you can make the riding in this area as hard or as easy as you wish.
 Whilst there are numerous Hors Category climbs such as Semnoz and Col de la Forclaz within easy riding distance of Annecy.

 There are also some flatter options too which makes Annecy a perfect choice for a family cycling holidays as well.
 The very pleasant cycling loop around Lake Annecy itself is almost entirely on a fully separated cycle path.
 Free of motorised traffic this piece of infrastructure is very well utilised by cyclists, pedestrians and rollerbladers alike.
 For the MTB rider, there is a great downhill trail network accessible on the Semnoz mountain range which is to the west of Lake Annecy.

-We have put together a list of riding routes to help you plan your cycling holiday in Annecy.
+We have put together a list of riding routes to help you plan to go cycling in Annecy.
 Each route includes the ability to download files to a range of devices and includes other helpful information.
-You will find all of the routes listed start and finish in Annecy, so a pleasant spin down along the lake awaits you at the finish.
+You will find all of the cycling routes listed start and finish in Annecy, so a pleasant spin down along the lake awaits you at the finish.
 Click below to see the riding options from Annecy in greater detail: